Quick and Easy height gauge

 Set the cutting depth of tablesaw blades easily using this adjustable gauge.
 To ensure accuracy, we outfitted it with a steel rule.
-See Source below for the parts.
+See the Buying Guide below for our source.

-Start by cutting the body to size from 3/4" maple, as shown on Drawing 1.
-Plow a 13/32"-deep groove, sized to fit your rule, in one face of the body, where shown.
+Start by cutting the body to size from 3⁄4 " maple, as shown in the drawing.
+Plow a 13⁄32 "-deep groove, sized to fit your rule, in one face of the body, where shown.

-Use a coping saw or scrollsaw to shape the 1/4" acrylic sliding bar to the dimensions shown.
-Create the adjustment slot by drilling a pair of 5/16" holes where shown and cutting out the material between them.
+Use a coping saw or scrollsaw to shape the 1⁄4 " acrylic sliding bar to the dimensions shown.
+Create the adjustment slot by drilling a pair of 5⁄16 " holes, and cutting out the material between them.
 Smooth the edges of the slot and the outer edges of the bar using a fine file.
 Buff the outer edges if you want to make them supersmooth.
-Now, scribe a cursor line on the back face, where shown.
+Now, scribe a cursor line on the back face.

-Attach the steel rule in the groove using double-faced tape.
-Place the bottom end of the rule 1/4" from the bottom of the body.
-Then, install the sliding bar.
+Fit the steel rule into the groove and attach using double-faced tape.
+Place the bottom end of the rule 1⁄4 " from the bottom of the body.
+Then install the sliding bar.

 To use the gauge, set the cursor line to the desired height.
 Hold the sliding bar in its groove while adjusting the gauge to keep the bar square with the base.
 Place the body on the tablesaw top beside the blade, as shown in the photo, and raise the blade to set the height.